konfuzio-ai/konfuzio-sdk/docs/training/training_documentation.md

 .. meta::
-   :description: Documentation of the features of the training package including the contents structure and examples of how to use it.
+   :description: Documentation of the features of the trainer package including the contents structure and examples of how to use it.

-The training features are not yet available in the SDK.
+The functionalites of the Trainer module are not yet available in the SDK.

 ## LabelSectionModel Examples